 Neck or Back Pain

-If your pet is having neck or back pain, you might notice that they are less likely to jump up, climb stairs, or may no longer be excited to go for a walk.
+If your pet is having neck or back pain, you might notice that they are less likely to jump up or climb stairs or may no longer be excited to go for a walk.
 You might also notice reduced tail wagging.

 Problems With Balance